- What types of medication are there?

 - Mind’s A-Z list of all the mental health drugs currently licensed in the UK

 In most cases, you can’t be forced to take medication.
 You have the right to refuse it and ask for an alternative treatment.

 There are some circumstances where you can be given medication even if you haven’t agreed to it.
 These are:

 - if you’ve been detained in hospital under the Mental Health Act (‘sectioned’)

 - if you’re on a Community Treatment Order (CTO)

 - if you don’t have the mental capacity to consent to treatment, but it’s decided that it’s in your best interests

 What if I want to stop taking my medication?

 Whatever your reasons, talk to your doctor first and make a plan.
-It’s important to slowly reduce your dose over time.
+It’s important to reduce your dose over time slowly.
 Stopping suddenly can increase your risk of withdrawal symptoms and can even be dangerous for some medications.
 Slowly reducing your dose also gives you time to adjust to being without your medication and see how you feel without it.